sjyu001/sjyu001.github.io/_pages/about.md

 You can also join via [Zoom link](https://us06web.zoom.us/j/84849160930?pwd=I1MkjGflEIQAhSTI7z5OHEX9mcxki4.1).

 **Schedule**

 We have the lecture at every Monday/Wednseday 10:30-12:00pm, except for holidays, ICLR, and exam periods.
+- I will announce more details on the make-up lectures soon.

 | Date  | Day | Topic                                             |
 |:------|:---:|:--------------------------------------------------|